arogozhnikov/arogozhnikov.github.io/_remarks/2015-09-07-mlhep-slides.markdown

 Also I significantly reduced number of formulas and added different demonstrations of how different algorithms work.

-This is really much for introductory 4-days course, but I consider this to be ok to give more during the course.
+This is really a lot for introductory 4-days course, but I like this density of ideas.
-The problem is I forgot to put some important notes with conclusions, next time I'll add them explicitly to slides :)

 ## Slides